cc-maarten/thunder/README.md

-# Thunder
-A simple Python tool to develop LIGHTNING fast! - Append code and build your code template library.
+# Thunder: A simple Python tool to develop LIGHTNING fast! - Append code and build your massive code template library.

+The idea is simple: coding is mostly appending and substracting lines of code.

+The thunder.py tool empowers you to easily append lines of code to specific areas of your project.

 ## Install
 ```
 git clone REPO
 ```

+## Append code
-## Usage
+### Usage
 ```
 python thunder.py [key] [input_file] [template_file] (optional: [keyval_data])
 ```

-## How it works:
+#### How it works:

-1. Add "thunder tags" to areas of files you want append code to.
+1. Add "thunder tags" to specific areas of files you want append code to.
 2. Create (a) file(s) with the data you want to append often.
 3. Use thunder to add the data from those files to the marked areas.

-### (1) How to use tags:
+##### (1) How to use tags:
 Thunder uses tags, because it needs to know where exactly to append lines.
 You can use the tags for the following filetype: